What it means

 - Better operator view

-- Recompute it when the ICP sharpens or the product expands; stale TAM leads to stale strategy.
+- Recompute it when the ICP narrows or the product expands; a stale TAM produces stale strategy.

 "TAM justifies any channel spend."